 - Your chances of developing esophageal cancer increase

 with age.
 If you’re over the age of 45, your risk may be higher.

 Diagnosing Esophageal Cancer

-Some of the testing methods for diagnosing esophageal cancer include:
+Testing methods for diagnosing esophageal cancer can include

 Treating Esophageal Cancer